cryptodescriptor/frosted-panel/README.md

 ## Content & Content Margin

 All the content that you wish to be inside the panel, must be nested within the `content` div.
-If you want to control the margin around the content (the space between the content and the edge of the panel), then you must do so by setting `content-margin` attribute on the `div`, with a pixel value.
+If you want to control the margin around the content (the space between the content and the edge of the panel), then you must do so by setting `content-margin` attribute on the div, with a pixel value.
 If this attribute is missing or empty, then the margin will default to 0.

     <div class="content" content-margin="5px">